AppGeo/mapgeo-sync/README.md

      |_ index.ts # Code entry point
 ```

+## How It Works

+If you want to update the main table of a single table setup, the action must set `FormatAsGeoJson` to `true`, this way the geometry is inserted.

+## Changed Config

+- `UploadActions` now requires a `DbType` filed, valid values include 'pg'
+- `UploadActions` can now specify a `DatasetId` (defaults to 'properties' if not specified)
+- `UploadActions` requires a `GeometryColumn` if `FormatAsGeoJson` is set to true.

 ## Prerequisites

 You will need the following things properly installed on your computer.